RSE-Midlands/rse-midlands.github.io/content/docs/rse-midlands-coding-club.md

 ## Presentation by NCSA

-**Date**: June 14th
+**Date**: Wednesday June 14th

 **Time**: 15:00 - 17:00

-Presentation by NCSA (National Center for Supercomputing Applications) will cover these topics
+We are delighted that the National Center for Supercomputing Applications ([NCSA](https://www.ncsa.illinois.edu)) from the University of Illinois Urbana-Champaign are taking over the RSE Midlands Coding Club in a one-off event not to be missed!
+Topics will include:

-1. Sustaining software/Establishing Open Source Community, e.g. IN-CORE
+1. Sustaining software/Establishing an Open Source Community, e.g. IN-CORE
 2. Research software and data publication
 3. Co-production of software with researchers e.g. IN-CORE or CoverCrop
 4. Building and sustaining a team of RSEs